Sreykhuoch/nextJs-course/README.md

 # rendering :

-    - Next by default render as server component.
+    - by default next render as server component.
     . example : export default function Home()

     - if you want to render as client component , you have to define on the top of the class like :